Baby Delivery Process

 - A Registered Nurse with advanced training and certification in obstetrics will escort you to one of the Center's new triage/exam rooms, each of which has a private bathroom, television and other amenities.

-- You will be examined and monitored, and your physician will be notified of your arrival.
+- You will be examined and monitored, and your provider will be notified of your arrival.
 Once in labor, you will be taken to the Labor/Delivery/Recovery Unit.

 - An Obstetrician is available in the Unit 24 hours a day, 7 days a week.